solid-process/solid-result/README.md

 ### Result Hooks

 Result hooks are methods that allow you to execute a block of code based on the type of result obtained.
-To demonstrate their use, I will implement a function that can divide two numbers.
+To demonstrate their use, I will implement a method that can divide two numbers.

 ```ruby
 def divide(arg1, arg2)